 Homeowners Associations need protections beyond their primary liability insurance.
-With the right HOA umbrella insurance and excess coverage, your clients have the protection they need for catastrophic events.
+With the right HOA excess insurance and excess coverage, your clients have the protection they need for catastrophic events.
 You can address your clients’ most common questions to help them secure adequate insurance.

 What Is Excess Liability Insurance for HOAs?

 Unlike primary liability coverage, which only addresses basic claims up to a predetermined limit, your client’s excess policy is a financial safety net when losses exceed that limit.
-It also differs from commercial umbrella coverage, which encompasses a range of liabilities.
+It also differs from commercial excess coverage, which encompasses a range of liabilities.
 Instead, this coverage specifically expands the benefits of the primary policy when a claim exhausts that primary coverage limit.

 Why Do HOAs Need Excess Liability Coverage?